tosdr/tosback-versions/Upwork/Privacy Policy.md

 “**Intellectual Property Rights**” means all patent rights, copyright rights, mask work rights, moral rights, rights of publicity, trademark, trade dress and service mark rights, goodwill, trade secret rights and other intellectual property rights as may now exist or hereafter come into existence, and all applications therefore and registrations, renewals and extensions thereof, under the laws of any state, country, territory or other jurisdiction.

-“**Means of Direct Contract**” has the meaning set forth in Section 7 of the User Agreement.
+“**Means of Direct Contact**” has the meaning set forth in Section 7 of the User Agreement.

 “**Public Site Services**” means, collectively, all services, applications and products that are accessible by any Site Visitor who has not become a User through the Site, to the extent they are accessible by a Site Visitor who has not become a User.

-[“**Site**”](http://www.upwork.com/) means, collectively, our website located at www.upwork.com, all affiliated websites and applications, including mobile websites and Upwork Mobile Applications, owned and operated by us, our predecessors or successors in interest, or our Affiliates (defined in the User Agreement).
+[“**Site**”](http://www.upwork.com/) means, any and all Upwork platforms, including, collectively, our website located at www.upwork.com, all affiliated websites and applications, including mobile websites and Upwork Mobile Applications, owned and operated by us, our predecessors or successors in interest, or our Affiliates (defined in the User Agreement).

 “**Site Services**” means, collectively, all services (except the Freelancer Services defined herein), applications and products that are accessible through the Site, including the Public Site Services, and all Upwork Mobile Applications.